100% Satisfaction Guaranteed

 In the past, mugshots were not as readily available as individuals would have to call or visit the county office and ask in person for a copy of a particular person’s criminal history.
 These requests were typically made for employment purposes as well as housing agreements (i.e. renting or purchasing a new home, most require a background check).

 In the early 2000s, we started to see the emergence of more and more “mugshot publishing websites” such as Mugshots.com, Arrests.org, and Rapsheets.org.
 This is when individuals just like you or I would appear if we had been arrested in the past.

 All of a sudden, criminal records from decades ago were starting to resurface, hindering employment, housing, and relationship opportunities for millions of individuals.
 Most of which had their charges dropped, dismissed, expunged, or sealed from the county records.

 Today, mugshot websites such as Mugshots.com are sadly protected by the FOIA (Freedom of Information Act) as long as they do not solicit and demand that individuals pay a fee to remove online information and their mugshot they were within the legal guidelines and able to freely display millions of arrest records to the public.

 The Freedom of Information Act (FOIA) generally grants that any person has the right to inquire access to federal agency documents or data, except to the degree the records are shielded from exposure by any of nine exemptions contained in the bill or by one of three special law enforcement record omissions.

-As you could imagine, a few years into the birth of the mugshot publication industry started several “corrupted” websites that would publish public mugshots and demand that person pay them or the content (their arrest record) would remain on Google, Bing, and Yahoo infinitely.
+As you can imagine, a few years into the birth of the mugshot publication industry started several “corrupted” websites that would publish public mugshots and demand that person pay them or the content (their arrest record) would remain on Google, Bing, and Yahoo infinitely.